XD-MAP: Cross-Modal Domain Adaptation via Semantic Parametric Maps for Scalable Training Data Generation: Limitations

 \section{Limitations}

-While we have demonstrated XD-MAP for domain adaptation from camera to lidar, we argue that it is feasible for many sensor combinations, environments, and semantic classes.
+While we have demonstrated XD-MAP for domain adaptation from camera to LiDAR, we argue that it is applicable for many sensor combinations, environments, and semantic classes.
 This comes with a few limitations: While we do not need an overlapping field of view of the sensors, it is required that both sensors perceive the same objects over time.
-Also the resolution of both sensors need to be adequate to the size, level of detail and maximum distance of mapped objects.
-Additionally, as we aim for self-supervised domain adaptation, by the nature of the task we have no manually annotated ground truth available.
+Also the resolution of both sensors needs to be adequate to the size, level of detail and maximum distance of mapped objects.
 Since the baselines only provide a small field of view and visual inspection shows the much better accuracy of XD-MAP annotations, these were selected as our ground truth.
 The XD-MAP pipeline also requires a highly accurate SLAM and multimodal calibration.
 Sensor suites with very noisy sensors or without accurate calibration may lack the prerequisites for semantic parametric mapping of instances.
 Furthermore, objects that are not representable with geometric primitives are not able to be processed with the proposed system, which may limit its applicability outside of structured domains like roads in autonomous driving.